Skip to main content

 docker compose up -d

-MinIO provides S3-compatible object storage for file uploads in Formbricks.
-If you want to enable features like image uploads, file uploads in surveys, or custom logos, you can add MinIO to your Docker setup.
+RustFS provides S3-compatible object storage for file uploads in Formbricks.
+If you want to enable features like image uploads, survey file uploads, or custom logos, you can run RustFS alongside Formbricks while keeping the existing S3_* environment variables.

-For detailed information about file storage options and configuration, see our File Uploads Configuration guide.
+For a broader overview of file storage options and required environment variables, see our File Uploads Configuration guide.

-For production deployments with HTTPS, use the one-click setup script which automatically configures MinIO with Traefik, SSL certificates, and a subdomain (required for MinIO in production).
-The setups below are suitable for local development or testing only.
+For production deployments with HTTPS, use the one-click setup script which automatically configures RustFS with Traefik, SSL certificates, a dedicated files. subdomain, and least-privilege service credentials.
+The examples below are best suited for development, testing, or custom local setups.

 Quick Start: Using docker-compose.dev.yml

-The fastest way to test MinIO with Formbricks is to use the included docker-compose.dev.yml which already has MinIO pre-configured.
+The fastest way to test file uploads locally is to use the included docker-compose.dev.yml, which already starts RustFS and auto-creates the formbricks bucket.

-1. Start MinIO and Services From the repository root:
+1. Start the local stack From the repository root:

 docker compose -f docker-compose.dev.yml up -d

-This starts PostgreSQL, Valkey (Redis), MinIO, and Mailhog.
+This starts PostgreSQL, Valkey (Redis), Mailhog, RustFS, a permissions helper, and a one-time bucket bootstrap job.

-4. Configure Formbricks Update your .env file or environment variables with MinIO configuration:
+3. Configure Formbricks Update your .env file or environment variables:

 S3_REGION="us-east-1"